-Shawn Marek returns for his second year as the Presidents’ head cross country and track & field coach in 2012-13.
+Shawn Marek is back for this third year as the Presidents’ head cross country and track & field coach in 2013-14 after helping Washington & Jefferson student-athletes earn four NCAA All-America awards last season.

-In just two seasons, Marek has sent six athletes to NCAA Division III championship events, including Kristen Galligan '15, who became the first cross country All-American in school history (male or female) in 2012.
+In just two seasons, Marek has produced 11 national qualifiers, including Kristen Galligan, who became the first cross country All-American in school history (male or female) in 2012.
 Galligan, the first Presidents' Athletic Conference Cross Country champion in history, placed 12th of 277 runners at the championship event, improving 179 spots from her first appearance during her freshman year.

 In addition, Scott Ryan '13 made his second-straight cross country national championship appearance after claiming his first PAC title.

-During his first cross country season, Marek helped Ryan and Galligan qualify for the NCAA Division III National Championship, the first time in school history that W&J was represented in the championship event.
+During Marek's first cross country season, Marek helped Ryan and Galligan qualify for the NCAA Division III National Championships, the first time in school history that W&J was represented in the championship event.

 2012 graduate C.J.
 Corcoran qualified for the NCAA Division III Outdoor Championships and placed 19th in the javelin event.
 During the indoor season, 2012 graduate Taylor Hockman earned a spot in the long jump national championship field and finished 11th overall.